DavidPeicho/davidpeicho.github.io/content/blog/volume-cloud-raymarching-2/index.md

 is super important, or you may add new visual artefacts.
 As we modified the ray origin, we also need to change the original distance traveled.

-{{< hint warning >}}
+{{< hint info >}}

-Remember: Stochastic Jittering transforms a type of artefact into noise.
+**To Remember:** Stochastic Jittering transforms a type of artefact into noise.
 Technically, we now have noise as artefact.
 However, low-frequency noise appear less visible, and is also more visually pleasant than the wood-grain artefacts.

 {{< /hint >}}

+{{< hint warning >}}

+Adding randmoness to texture fetch affects negatively performance.
+Randomized memory access leads to cache miss, which leads to performance drop.

+{{< /hint >}}

 ## Improving Performance

 ### Performance: Gradient Cache

-To compute the gradients, we used the [Finite-difference](https://en.wikipedia.org/wiki/Finite_difference_method) technique and we ended up with **6** extra fetches.
+To compute the gradients, we used the [Finite-difference](https://en.wikipedia.org/wiki/Finite_difference_method) method and we ended up with **6** extra fetches.
 Texture fetch is an expensive operation.
 We want to minimize the number of fetches as much as possible.

 The good news is that our volume is **static**.
 The voxels are generated when we create our 3D texture (section [Generating a Volume]({{<ref "/blog/volume-cloud-raymarching#generating-a-volume">}})).
-It's thus possible to pre-compute all the gradients save them into another 3D texture.
+It's thus possible to pre-compute all the gradients and save them into another 3D texture.

 For performance purposes, I decided to generate the gradient texture in a background thread using a [Worker](https://www.w3schools.com/html/html5_webworkers.asp).